Stress Isotropization in Weakly Jammed Granular Packings

 {\bf Dependence of the non-Eshelby propagation on material behavior.} To assess the relationship between isotropization and unjamming, we now turn to theory.
 Within the linear regime, homogeneous elastic media propagate stress without alteration, such that $\mathcal P_b=\mathcal P_l$ and $\mathcal S_b=\mathcal S_l$.
 For weak nonlinearities, symmetries dictate

 The term $\alpha\mathcal S_l^2$, if large and positive, induces dilational stresses that come to dominate the medium's response and is thus responsible for isotropization.
 In a previous paper~\cite{Benoist23}, we expressed $\alpha$ as a function of the material's elastic properties.
-To parameterize those, we consider a jammed disk packing initially at $\phi_c+\Delta\phi$ subjected to a small additional compression $\delta\phi\ll \Delta\phi$.
-To first order in $\delta\phi$, this results in differential bulk and shear moduli that respectively read
+To parameterize those, we consider a jammed disk packing initially at area fraction $\phi_0=\phi_c+\Delta\phi$ with differential bulk and shear moduli $\kappa_0$ and $\mu_0$.
+When subjected to a small additional compression $\delta\phi\ll \Delta\phi$, its moduli become, to first order in $\delta\phi$,

 The isotropization coefficient $\alpha$ then reads